 }

-This SharePoint CSOM tutorial, we will see how to retrieve ModerationStatus of a document using csom (.Net managed object model) code in SharePoint Online.
-The same code also will work to retrieve _moderationstatus SharePoint 2013.
+I will show you here how to retrieve the ModerationStatus of a document using csom (.NET managed object model) code in SharePoint Online.

 Here I have a SharePoint document library and I want to retrieve the ModerationStatus for a particular document.
 I am filtering record whose ID is 10.